Why have art?

 Note that scale is important in order to be a focus.
 The art decor you choose will need to be large enough to command the attention of the viewer.
 If you don’t have a large piece then an equally effective alternative is many small pieces put together to form a gallery wall of art.

 Once you have a mood in mind, the artwork you’re drawn towards will likely have a color palette that emphasizes that feeling.
-The relaxing seascape will have soft blues and beiges, the vibrant abstract will have lots of color etc. These colors can be the jumping off spot for the rest of your room’s decor.
+The relaxing seascape will have soft blues and beige, the vibrant abstract will have lots of bold colors etc. These colors can be the jumping off spot for the rest of your room’s decor.
 You can pick out particular colors from the artwork to choose pillows, rugs and other decorative objects

-I know at our house when companies comes there’s a mass flurry of cleaning and organizing so that things look their ship shape best.
+I know at our house when company comes there’s a mass flurry of cleaning and organizing so that things look their ship shape best.
 When folks come to my home I want them to think it’s a comfortable and inviting place to be.
-My home’s decor is an extension of mine and my husband’s personalities just as yours should be and extension of yours.
+My home’s decor is an extension of mine and my husband’s personalities and taste just as yours should be an extension of yours.

 Collecting art is just plain fun